BIGJRA/BIGJRA.github.io/rejuv.md

 Talk to the guy up here, then to **Espurr**.
 It will let you do a variety of fun things with it; each increases your friendship with it.
 Choosing to give it ice cream, especially Blue Moon Ice Cream, raises it by a lot.
-Once you’ve gotten its friendship high enough and try to leave it will join your party. (+1 Karma)
+Once you've gotten its friendship high enough and try to leave it will join your party. (+1 Karma)

 Head down the stairs and around to the right.
-In the top right of the park, you’ll see a little pumpkin up above - two tiles up and one right is a hidden *Ghost Gem.* Head to the left, you’ll see a big pumpkin on the ground.
-One tile left, and two right and two up, you’ll find a *Careful Mint* and a *Rawst Berry.* The right tile of the green tree below contains a *Green Shard.* Down from here, the empty spot on the right with a tall grass in all four directions contains an *Ability Capsule.* The tiny tree below contains a *Hyper Potion.*
+In the top right of the park, you'll see a little pumpkin up above - two tiles up and one right is a hidden *Ghost Gem.* Head to the left, you'll see a big pumpkin on the ground.
+One tile left, and two right and two up, you'll find a *Careful Mint* and a *Rawst Berry.* The right tile of the green tree below contains a *Green Shard.* Down from here, the empty spot on the right with a tall grass in all four directions contains an *Ability Capsule.* The tiny tree below contains a *Hyper Potion.*

-Head into the gatehouse on the left side and you’ll be recruited by “C” to take care of the Dimensional Rift, but only after a 3v3 battle with his three bug types.
+Head into the gatehouse on the left side and you'll be recruited by “C” to take care of the Dimensional Rift, but only after a 3v3 battle with his three bug types.